 Answer: As inexpensive and free alternatives to mailing list software have developed, we have encouraged divisions to avail themselves of such services and to avoid various risks associated with self-managed e-mail distribution lists.
 Alternatives include such strategies as creating Google Groups, Yahoo!
 Groups, or using specialty services like Mail Chimp and Constant Contact.
 Accordingly, the AEJMC Network no longer establishes these for divisions.

 Answer: AEJMC headquarters pays the bill annually for the server and for administrative support.
 The bill is then apportioned equally across all divisions and interest groups who are members of the network.
 Each group is assessed at the national level.
 At this writing, it usually works out to something less than $5 per month per group.

 Who maintains our Web site on the Network server?

 Answer: You do.
-Each member organization is provided a personal appropriate access to your area on the server.
+Each member organization is provided appropriate access to their area on the server.
 Each division or interest group may have one administrative account.

 Is any special software required?